 1895 design for the National Boot Depot), and a veritable (unintentional) roof garden at cornice level on the former Claude Alexander building (now Costa).
 At the former Burtons, on the corner of Quay Street, there are small ferns growing from the joints in the faience.
 Further west, there appears to be gutter failure and some cracking at No. 107 (most of the High Street properties have internal rainwater goods, some of which may be blocked), Nos.
 119-123 appear to have been vacated, and building repairs at Nos.
-125-133 are not quite complete.
+125-133 are not guite complete.
 Next door, at No. 135, crazing on the frontage is suggestive of a failing cement skim on the stonework.
 The diminutive two-storey public house at No. 139 may have a snapped window lintel since the mutuled eaves cornice droops at the east, while No. 141 has an untidy slate roof (particularly on the rear turnpike stair) and badly finished gable.
-As the Conservation Area boundary is reached to the west, the former High Church, now Bell Centre, has a range of defects typical of a large building with inaccessible tower, and an especially ugly gable where a tenement once adjoined.
+As the Conservation Area boundary is reached to the west, the former High Church, now Bell Centre, has a range of defects typical of a large building with inaccessible tower, and an especially ugly gable where a tenement tenements which, while a little unorthodox, are uniform in design and materials. once adjoined.